Gum arabic: Uses

 Gum arabic's mixture of polysaccharides and glycoproteins gives it the properties of a glue and binder that is edible by humans.
-Other substances have replaced it where toxicity is not an issue, as the proportions of the various chemicals in gum arabic vary widely and make it unpredictable.
-Still, it remains an important ingredient in soft drink syrup and "hard" gummy candies such as gumdrops, marshmallows, and M&M's chocolate candies.
+Other substances have replaced it where toxicity is not an issue, as the proportions of chemicals in gum arabic vary widely and make it unpredictable.
+It remains an important ingredient in soft drink syrup and "hard" gummy candies such as gumdrops, marshmallows, and M&M's chocolate candies.
 For artists, it is the traditional binder in watercolor paint and in photography for gum printing, and it is used as a binder in pyrotechnic compositions.
 Pharmaceutical drugs and cosmetics also use the gum as a binder, emulsifier, and suspending agent or viscosity-increasing agent.
 Wine makers have used gum arabic as a wine fining agent.

 It is an important ingredient in shoe polish, and can be used in making homemade incense cones.
 It is also used as a lickable adhesive, for example on postage stamps, envelopes, and cigarette papers.
 Lithographic printers employ it to keep the non-image areas of the plate receptive to water.
 This treatment also helps to stop oxidation of aluminium printing plates in the interval between processing of the plate and its use on a printing press.

 Food

-Gum arabic is used in the food industry as a stabiliser, emulsifying agent, and thickening agent in icing, fillings, soft candy, chewing gum, and other confectionery, and to bind the sweeteners and flavourings in soft drinks.
+Gum arabic is used in the food industry as a stabiliser, emulsifying agent, and thickening agent in icing, fillings, soft candy, chewing gum, and other confectionery, and to bind the sweeteners and flavorings in soft drinks.
 A solution of sugar and gum arabic in water, gomme syrup, is sometimes used in cocktails to prevent the sugar from crystallising and provide a smooth texture.